tyxeron/PassWordGen/README.md

 # PassWordGen
-Small QT application to ease password generation.
-Linux Only.
+Small QT application to ease password generation

+Linux Only